Fluent

 Public or anonymous attribution on a volunteered task in the public group chat

-• People who want visibility can choose to attach their name, signaling both their contributions and their current bandwidth
+People who want visibility can choose to attach their name, signalling both their contributions and their current bandwidth.

 A contribution tracking feature that serves the employee, not the manager